-Few Bassmaster Elite tournaments in recent memory have dished out more changes than 62-year-old, history rich, Bull Shoals Reservoir did this weekend.
+Few Bassmaster Elite tournaments in recent memory have dished out more changes than 62-year-old, history-rich Bull Shoals Reservoir did this weekend.

 Air temperatures dropped 30 degrees in one day.
 Cold rainwater flowed into the reservoir off the Ozark hills.
-Water temperatures started in the 60s, dropped dramatically, and then rose again.
+Water temperatures started in the 60s, dropped dramatically, and rose again.
 Clean water turned dirty.
 Bass were in various phases of the spawn.
 And the lake level rose three feet between practice and the second day of competition.

-“I looked for spawning bass in the backs of pockets during practice with spinning tackle, but when that wind blew on the first morning of the tournament, I totally scrapped all that and went power fishing with crankbaits, jerkbaits and spinnerbaits,” said VanDam.
+“I looked for spawning bass in the backs of pockets during practice with spinning tackle, but when that wind blew on the first morning of the tournament, I scrapped all that and went power fishing with crankbaits, jerkbaits, and spinnerbaits,” said VanDam.
 “When you’re fishing clear water reservoirs, and that wind blows, you fish the wind!” said VanDam.
 “You don’t worry about where they were.”

 “So if you’re tired of the same old story, oh, turn some pages.
 I will be here when you are ready - to roll with the changes.” – REO Speedwagon